ir3ne/roll-dice/README.md

 # roll-dice
-A simple roll dice using Object.prototype and 🔥
+A roll dice using Object.prototype and 🔥